adelaiglesia/vue-resize-observer/README.md

 ## ⚠️  Notice

-Set the `v-resize` directive for a DOM element and make the element position to something other than 'static' (for example 'relative').
+Set the `v-resizenotify` directive for a DOM element and make the element position to something other than 'static' (for example 'relative').

 ## Dependency